JohnLCaron/rlauxe/docs/Developer.md

 **TODO 8/17/2026**

-* seems like most US cases would have have county subtotals, eg Corla (why not GA?)
+* seems like most US cases have county subtotals, eg Corla (why not GA?)
 * where should countyCvrPools.csv be in the audit record ??
-* Add JaCoCo Runner.
+* Add JaCoCo Runner?